-- Be accessible and receptive - Listen carefully - Take it seriously - Reassure learner they are right to tell - Negotiate getting help - Find help quickly - Make careful records of what was said immediately - Understand your role.
+- Be accessible and receptive - Listen carefully - Take it seriously - Reassure learner they are right to tell - Negotiate getting help - Find help quickly - Make careful records of what was said immediately - Jump to conclusions - Try to get the learner to "disclose" - Speculate or accuse anybody - Make promises you cannot keep - Understand your role.
 You are not expected to make decisions whether abuse is occurring or not, but you are expected to report your suspicions. - Make yourself fully aware and familiar with the Safeguarding Policy and Procedures. - Report and record suspicions immediately. - Do not place yourself in a position where a learner may misunderstand your actions or intent. - Do not make physical contact with any learner unless it is unavoidably necessary within the context of your professional duties. - Do not swear, use sexual innuendo or sexual references. - Do not isolate yourself from view if dealing with a learner e.g., providing first aid. - Do not directly accuse any person of abuse. - Do not disclose your concerns to any other person other than your Designated Officer or Director - Maintain confidentiality at all times but inform the learner who you will be informing. - Any intervention should be done with extreme caution. - Do not make any accusations. - Where possible, two employees should be present if there is any contact with a member of the public suspected of acting inappropriately. - Employees should monitor all activities which involve young people and vulnerable adults.